 Rapid Response is accessible to individuals being directly referred from the Crisis Call Diversion (CCD) program only.
 This could present differences in levels of access across groups based on a population's perception and level of trust of law enforcement, deterring them from calling 911 for assistance.
-Additionally, calls need to be identified by the caller, dispatch and/or CCD to have non-imminent risk, non-criminal in nature, and have a mental health component to be considered eligible for Rapid Response.
+Additionally, each individual call is evaluated by dispatch and/or CCD on whether the call is "non-imminent risk," "non-criminal" in nature, and has "a mental health component."
+Each of these criteria must be present in order for a call to be considered eligible for Rapid Response.
 These eligibility requirements could result in disparities based on a caller's ability to convey or identify one's actions or behaviors as potentially mental health related.
 Additionally, the call taker, dispatcher, or CCD counselors' assessment of violence or aggression can have an impact on eligibility for diversion and dispatch of Rapid Response.